 “A stylish look at the fate of Sacagawea’s baby son, Jean Baptiste Charbonneau… Increasingly haunted by his mother, Baptiste revisits her in memories and visions that lend themselves nicely to Sargent’s lyrical prose… an impressively rounded portrait of the laid-back, introspective, nomadic Baptiste.”

-Colin Sargent's next novel accepted by a British publisher; release date late summer 2015.
+Colin Sargent's next novel accepted by a British publisher; release date March 2016.
 Stay tuned.

 Panel Discussion, Native American Cultures, Seen & Unseen, including signing of Museum of Human Beings, Firehouse Forum, Damariscotta, Maine